Primary principals

 You can also qualify for a salary increase based on the number of years you've been a principal and whether you meet the professional standards.

-There are different standards for beginning, developing, experienced and leading principals as set out clause 4.4 and Schedule 2 of the collective agreement.
+There are different standards for beginning, developing, experienced and leading principals as set out in Part 4 of the collective agreements.

 Your school board is responsible for reviewing your performance and confirming that you qualify for the career payment.